Why do healthcare systems constantly fail?

 First, we have to ask ourselves why healthcare systems constantly fail to solve the core problems in health data management?
 Despite the fact that they often use the latest data science tools?
 Is it because new technologies becomes mere buzzwords the software companies use when selling their latest systems to healthcare providers?
 This is sadly often the case.
 The latest buzzword, blockchain, will be no exception in this respect.

-Are healthcare systems maybe itself a patient that is impossible to cure?
-As soon as a new drug—in the shape of a data science technology—is introduced, it is seen as the potential saviour that will finally cure the constantly ill patient.
+If that’s the case, as soon as a new drug is introduced, in the shape of a new data science technology, it is seen as the saviour that will finally cure the constantly ill patient.

 It is not a technical problem

-The reason all new and old technologies fail to cure “the patient” is because the cause of the problems isn’t technical.
+The reason all new and old technologies have failed to cure “the patient,” i.e. the EHR systems, is because the cause of the problems isn’t technical.
 We actually never had a privacy or security problem.
 All we ever had was an ownership problem.

 The simplest way to implement a medical record functionality is to take one of the wiki engines available as open source.